sandervonk/CALclock/FULL_INSTALL.md

   * Open the `CALclock/factory` folder.
   * Connect your ESP32 module, and select the serial port using `ctrl-e p`.
   * Erase the NVRAM using `ctrl-e r`.
-  * If you built and host your own `clock` image, you need to specify the path by editing the SDK configuration (`ctrl-e g`) and scroll down to CALclock and specify your "Firmware upgrade url endpoint" (e.g. http://host.domain/path/clock.bin).
+  * If you build and host your own `clock` image, you need to specify the path by editing the SDK configuration (`ctrl-e g`) and scroll down to CALclock and specify your "Firmware upgrade url endpoint" (e.g. http://host.domain/path/clock.bin).
   * Start the build-upload-monitor cycle using `ctrl-e d`.

 Using an Android phone: